Playing is a great form of kitten exercise and can help your pet develop her natural hunting instincts.

 Subtle problems, such as arthritis or upper respiratory diseases, can often make cats seem lethargic.

-Overweight kittens become overweight cats, which have increased risk of lameness, skin problems, bad tempers, behavioural problems and diseases such as diabetes.
+Overweight kittens become overweight cats, which have an increased risk of lameness, skin problems, bad tempers, behavioral problems, and diseases such as diabetes.

 Have a look around your home and see what you can do to encourage activity with your kitten.
 For instance, if your home is split-level, try placing your cat's food bowl on a different floor from the sleeping area to encourage as much stair-climbing as possible.